 The Bottom Line: Is A Condo Right For You?

-Purchasing property is a lot of pressure – pressure to choose the right home in the right location at the right time.
+Buying property comes with the responsibility of choosing the right home in the right location at the right time.
 With so much to consider, how do you know if a condo is right for you?
-With lower price tags overall, condos are a popular choice for first-time home buyers and real estate investors alike, but be sure to consider your budget, planned use of the property and the real estate market before making an offer.
+With lower overall price tags, condos can be a popular choice for first-time home buyers and real estate investors alike.
+But be sure to consider your budget, planned use of the condo and the real estate market before you make an offer.

-To better determine if buying a condo is the right fit for your needs and budget, begin the mortgage preapproval process!
+To better determine if buying a condo is the right fit for your needs and budget, begin the mortgage approval process today.

 Katie Ziraldo